PabMartinez/Api-docs/docs/source/api/v1/rating/index.rst

-City              String      Mandatory 	      City of the shipment State             String      Mandatory 	      State of the shipment Street            String      Optional 	      	  Street of the shipment coords            Coord       Optional 	          Geolocation data
+City              String      Mandatory 	      City of the shipment State             String      Mandatory 	      State of the shipment Street            String      Optional 	      	  Street of the shipment Coords            Coord       Optional 	          Geolocation data
 =============     ========    =============      =======================================

 * Coord model: